1EnK/ore-wizard/README.md

 - `--ore-balance` or `-o`: Check the Ore balance for each address.
 - `--start-miners` or `-m`: Start multiple screens for Ore mining sessions.
 - `--pubkeys`: Fetch the public keys for each address and export to `addr_list.txt`.
+- `--collect-sol`: Collect the SOL balance for each address.
 - `--help`: Display usage information.

 ### Example